View Mark Winistoerfer's Obituary on emissourian.com and share memories

 |

+Mark, son of Louis J. Winistoerfer and wife Marie, nee Manhart, was born Dec.
+27, 1968, in Washington.
+Mark received his education at St. John the Baptist Catholic Grade School and Washington High School.
+He was employed at Berry Hauling when he started his career.
+Mark had been employed with River Stone Quarry for over 20 years.

+Mark was united in marriage to Kelley Luaders, and the couple made their home in Villa Ridge.
+Mark was a member of St. John the Baptist Catholic Church in Villa Ridge.
+He enjoyed hunting and fishing.
+He also was an NHRA drag racer and had race cars of his own.
+While he enjoyed his hobbies, Mark will be remembered most for being a devoted father and family man.
+Mark loved family vacations, spending time with his family and friends, and living his life to the fullest.

-He is survived by his daughters, Tiffany and Samantha Winistoerfer, both of Villa Ridge; his significant other, Shelly Ketsenburg and her sons, Phil and Jeff, all of Villa Ridge; his mother, Marie Winistoerfer, Villa Ridge; other relatives and many friends.
+He is survived by two daughters, Tiffany and Samantha Winistoerfer, both of Villa Ridge; his significant other, Shelly Ketsenburg, and her sons, Phil and Jeff, all of Villa Ridge; his mother, Marie Winistoerfer, Villa Ridge; his siblings, Judy Rieger, Kathy Berry and husband Jerry, David Winistoerfer and wife Juanita, Ricky Winistoerfer and wife Sandy, Tina Winistoerfer and Robbie Winistoerfer; two nephews, Tyler and Justin; his other nieces and nephews; other relatives and many friends.

+Mark was preceded in death by his wife, Kelley Winistoerfer; his father, Joseph Winistoerfer; one brother, Dennis Winistoerfer; one sister, Katie Roesner; and one sister-in-law, Nik-Nik Winistoerfer.

+A funeral Mass was held Tuesday, Dec.
+24, at 10 a.m. at St. John the Baptist Catholic Church, Villa Ridge, with the Rev. Timothy Foy officiating.